The body’s own substance itaconic acid has a dual effect

 “All of our findings point in a clear direction: Itaconic acid can slow down the immune response and prevent organ damage without promoting virus replication,” explains Peßler.

 The substance is therefore a promising starting point for the development of therapeutic agents.
-“It could have a beneficial effect on the course of the disease, for example, in people who have a lack of endogenous itaconic acid.”
+“It might have a beneficial effect on the course of the disease, for example, in people who have a lack of endogenous itaconic acid.”

 Together with researchers from the Helmholtz Institute for Pharmaceutical Research Saarland (HIPS), Peßler now wants to use “intelligent drug design” to optimize itaconic acid-like substances that block virus replication even more efficiently. (ad)